 Of course, you must discern what the most popular search engines are in order for your monitoring efforts to be effective.
 Right now, there are ten popular search engines that direct most of Internet traffic to your sites.
 The challenge you face is that these top ten may change from month to month.

 This means that your must not only monitor your search engine positions, but you must also keep track of the ranking popularity of the search engines you are monitoring.
 Find out which search engines people use most frequently every month and be sure to live in the present!
 People are fickle about their favorite search engines, and it takes constant vigilance to follow their dalliances.
 The search engines they loved when you first launched your campaign may be old news in the next few months.
 You must adjust your list of engines according to the whims of the Internet users.
-Check out searchenginewatch.com for a current list of website favorites.
+Check out searchenginewatch.com [link removed for 404 error] for a current list of website favorites.

 Another factor to monitor carefully is a sudden drop of your positions in all search engines.
 This is not the same as monthly fluctuations – this is a neon red warning sign!
 It could mean a number of different things.